SYS-Labs/rollux-tutorial/sdk-estimate-gas/README.md

    - `--network`: The network to estimate gas on:
      - `mainnet`: The Optimism mainnet network
-     - `goerli`: The Optimism testnet on Goerli
+     - `tanenbaum`: The Rollux Tanenbaum testnet

    - `--verify`: Run the transaction to verify the estimate